ubnetdef/lockdown-website/content/highschool.md

 We welcome teams of all skill levels to join this fun and educational competition.
 You and your teammates will have an opportunity learn about cybersecurity in a supportive atmosphere of friendly competition.

-**Please note that each team is required to have a faculty advisor.**
+**Please note that each team is required to have a faculty advisor.
+Teams competing in person at UB must have a faculty advisor present with them during the event.
+In person teams are required to follow all COVID health guidelines.**

 ### When and where?

-The competition is online on **2/6/2021** from 9:30am to 4:00pm.
+The competition is offered both online and in-person at UB on **12/4/2021** from 9:30am to 4:00pm.

 ### How do I register?

-<a href="https://forms.gle/ZVVDBvCujL5otCXv5" target="_blank">Fill out this form</a> to reserve a spot for your team.
+<a href="https://forms.gle/armW9UAMReiVqBer5" target="_blank">Fill out this form</a> to reserve a spot for your team.
 Space is limited to twelve teams, so sign up today!

 ### How do I prepare?